 Surgery for Arthrogryposis in Children

-At Hassenfeld Children's Hospital of New York at NYU Langone, surgery for arthrogryposis is recommended only when your child’s physical and occupational therapists have tried other treatments and when surgery offers the best chance to help your child move around with ease.
-Our orthopaedic surgeons are experienced in selecting the treatments that can offer the most benefit to a child who has severe and disabling contractures.
+At Hassenfeld Children’s Hospital at NYU Langone, surgery for arthrogryposis is recommended only when your child’s physical and occupational therapists have tried other treatments and when surgery offers the best chance to help your child move around with ease.
+Our orthopedic surgeons are experienced in selecting the treatments that can offer the most benefit to a child who has severe and disabling contractures.
 Most children return home the same day of surgery, but some remain in the hospital for one to three days.

 Soft Tissue Surgery

 When muscles and tendons harden and contract, they can make joints rigid and affect their development.
 Soft tissue release surgery involves making tiny incisions in muscles, tendons, or ligaments to release them from the joints, allowing a child to move more freely and comfortably.

-Our orthopaedic and plastic surgeons have developed a surgical technique for children with webbing behind the knees and ankles—extra tissue behind the joints that restricts movement.
+Our orthopedic and plastic surgeons have developed a surgical technique for children with webbing behind the knees and ankles—extra tissue behind the joints that restricts movement.

 In some children, arthrogryposis also stiffens the tendons, interfering with the proper position of muscles and bones.
 Our surgeons can replace stiff tendons with a child’s own healthy tendons from elsewhere in the body to correct positioning and increase mobility.
 This procedure may be recommended for older children with clubfeet, in which the ankles continue to turn inward dramatically after nonsurgical treatment, such as serial casting.